-The Silence Feature can temporarily quiet an unwanted alarm for up to 15 minutes.
-To use this feature, press the "Push to Test/Silence" button on the cover.
+The Silence Feature can temporarily quiet an unwanted alarm for up to 10 minutes.
+To use this feature, press the Test/Silence button.
 If the unit will not silence and no heavy smoke is present, or if it stays in silence mode continuously, it should be replaced immediately.
-The LED will flash every 10 seconds while in
+The LED will flash every 8 seconds while in silence.
+AWARNING!

 The Silence Feature does not disable the unit-it makes it temporarily less sensitive to smoke.
 For your safety, if smoke around the unit is dense enough to suggest a potentially dangerous situation, the unit will stay in alarm or may re-alarm quickly.
 If you do not know the source of the smoke, do not assume it is an unwanted alarm.
 Not responding to an alarm can result in property loss, injury, or death.
 IF YOU SUSPECT A PROBLEM